 I have acne!
 That statement is one of the issues when people start to look at acne treatment from shops and chemists.
 What type of acne do you have, how is it being caused and what are the aggressors or triggers.
 Correct and early diagnosis is preferable in the treatment of acne as there are many types.

-Most teenagers experience an increase in the androgenic hormone, and if there are no roadblocks on the outer dermis and excessive contaminants, the chance of severe acne is greatly minimized.
+Most teens experience an increase in the androgenic hormone, and if there are no roadblocks on the outer dermis and excessive contaminants, the chance of severe acne is greatly minimised.
 Fast food diets with high carbohydrate, sodium and sugar levels should be avoided.
-There is an undeniable fact that as the modern fast food, takeaway dinner culture has increased, so too the prevalence of acne.
+There is an undeniable fact that as the common fast food, takeaway dinner culture has increased, so too the prevalence of acne.

 Other common types of acne include

-Acne Cosmetica.
 This type of acne comes from that beauty product you bought, causing an almost instant breakout.
-If you have sensitive skin or prone to breakout, it is a best practise always to purchase noncomedogenic beauty products.
-I wrote about an acne trigger in Image Skincare, I Conceal Flawless Foundation and how it has no place in our acne clinic.
+If you have sensitive skin or prone to breakout, it is a best practice always to purchase noncomedogenic beauty products.
+I wrote about an acne trigger in Image Skincare; I Conceal Flawless Foundation and how it has no place in our acne clinic.

 Mild Acne or Non-inflammatory acne.
 We often see this kind of acne with the ingrown hair.
 A hair follicle becomes impacted creating a micro comedones.
 It is micro as it has not yet protruded through the outer epidermis, presenting as a slight bump just under the skin’s surface.
 As the comedone forms, you start to see the small white bump just below the surface of the skin.

 Propionibacterium consumes sebum, fatty acids and waste material are produced that begins to irritate the walls of the hair follicle.
 Skin cells begin to gather blocking and creating the keratinaceous plug and the forming of non-inflammatory lesions resulting in whiteheads (closed comedones).